National Basketball Association Foundation

 Overview

-The NBA Foundation is the National Basketball Association's first 501(c)(3) nonprofit organization, established in August 2020 with a 10-year, $300 million commitment.
-The foundation drives economic opportunity for under-resourced youth ages 14-24 by investing in programs that support school-to-career employment opportunities.
-Since its inception, the foundation has awarded $141 million in grants to over 300 nonprofit partners, impacting approximately 837,000 youth across NBA team markets in the United States and Canada.
-The foundation focuses on creating meaningful career pathways through strategic partnerships with organizations that promote job readiness, skill training, job placement, and career advancement.
+The NBA Foundation is the National Basketball Association's first 501(c)(3) nonprofit organisation, established in August 2020 with a 10-year, $300 million commitment.
+The foundation drives economic opportunity for Black youth ages 14-24 by investing in programmes that support school-to-career employment opportunities.
+Since its inception, the foundation has awarded over $141 million in grants to more than 300 nonprofit partners, impacting approximately 837,000 Black youth across NBA team markets in the United States and Canada.
+The foundation focuses on creating meaningful career pathways through strategic partnerships with organisations that promote job readiness, skill training, job placement, and career advancement.

 Funding Priorities